 TLT strongly believes in hitting deadlines, but this is only achieved if we work together.

 TLT is not responsible for a missed deadline if the client has been late with a deposit, slow to supply materials or not provided feedback to agreed timescales.

 TLT also cannot be responsible for deadlines missed due to circumstances completely beyond control, like family emergencies, acts of God and so on (within reason).
 I’m a one-lady band.
 But if this should happen, the client will be updated accordingly and work prioritised as quickly and as efficiently as possible.

 Further changes will obviously take extra time.
 Deadlines can be agreed upon together, but TLT will do everything reasonable to meet the client’s needs.

 If TLT cancels the project, the client will be under no obligation to pay for any work not completed.
-Any monies already paid (including the deposit) will be refunded in full to the client within 14 days.
+Any monies already paid on uncompleted work will be refunded to the client within 14 days.
 Should the client wish to use any completed material and secure copyright to that material, the client must pay for all or any work completed to date in accordance with the standard payment terms.

 If the client fails to comply with any of the Terms and Conditions, TLT may, in addition to exercising all or any of its rights against the client, suspend any further order and immediately invoice the client for any work performed for any order but not yet paid for in accordance with these Terms and Conditions.

 If TLT has not provided works to the client for review, however is unable to obtain instructions from the client for a period of 10 business days without reasonable explanation, TLT may terminate the order and invoice the client or time spend on the cancelled order.

 Due to their bespoke character, works may not be returned.

 Services and works may not be rejected unless the final works provided do not conform with the brief or scope of works detailed in the project brief, and such non-conformity does not result directly or indirectly from the instructions (or lack thereof) of the client.